integrations/terraform-provider-github/website/docs/r/issue_label.html.markdown

 * `description` - (Optional) A short description of the label.

+* `org` - (Optional) Organization for repo to create this label in.
+Superscedes owner in provider

 * `url` - (Computed) The URL to the issue label

 ## Import